microsoft/Azure-Solution-Accelerator-to-automate-COVID-19-Vaccination-Proof-and-Test-Verification-Forms/Deployment/Deployment.md

 ![image16](./images/LA_image16.png "image16")

 b.
 Storage connector
+Scroll downt until you'll find the "For Each" box.
+Click the box and then click the "Create blob" box.

 ![image17](./images/LA_image17.png "image17")
 ![image17a](./images/LA_image17a.png "image17a")

 C. SQL connector
+Connect to the sql pool using Azure AD Integrated
 ![image18](./images/LA_image18.png "image18")

 Repeat the same process for the other logic app.
 Make sure you use a different email when configuring the email connector.

-### **Testing the Logic App**
+### Testing the Logic App
 To test the Logic App, you can send an email with a sample form ([Sample Test Form](./Data/SampleTestForms/TestForms/Sampleformtest.pdf) or [Sample Vaccine Card](./Data/SampleTestForms/VaccinationCards/vaccinationcardtest.png)) as attachement to the the email you created in previous step.

+> Note: For the subject, it is mandatory to use a random string of numbers. e.g. 12345, 23456, etc. as we set it up as user/employee id.

-After sending the email, wait for few seconds and open Logic Apps interface and then click 'Run Trigger'.
+After sending the email, wait for few seconds, and open Logic Apps interface and then click 'Run Trigger'.
 The Logic App should start working.

 e.g. send an email with vaccine cards to the email you created that receives the vaccine cards.